Funeral in Berlin (film): Plot

-Kreutzmann goes over to the East to supervise the important defection personally.
-Palmer waits with Kreutzmann's henchman on the western side of the border, where the coffin is delivered to an abandoned warehouse.
-When it is opened, however, Palmer finds Kreutzmann's dead body.
-Vulkan suddenly knocks Palmer unconscious and takes the Broum documents, but they are stolen in turn by Samantha and two other Israeli agents.
+Kreutzman goes over to the East to supervise the important defection personally.
+Palmer waits with Kreutzman's henchman on the western side of the border, where the coffin is delivered to an abandoned warehouse.
+When it is opened, however, Palmer finds Kreutzman's dead body.
+Vulkan suddenly knocks Palmer unconscious and takes the Broum documents, but they are stolen in turn by Steel and two other Israeli agents.

-When Palmer informs Colonel Ross about the Broum documents, he is told that towards the end of the war, Broum murdered a resistance fighter called Johnny Vulkan at a concentration camp and assumed his identity.
+When Palmer informs Ross about the Broum documents, he is told that towards the end of the war, Broum murdered a resistance fighter called Johnny Vulkan at a concentration camp and assumed his identity.
 Ross got hold of the documents and used them to blackmail Broum into working for him.
 He now orders Palmer to kill Broum, but Palmer allows him to get away instead.
-Palmer later meets Stok, who is in West Berlin for a routine meeting with his Western counterparts.
-The Russian confirms that his supposed defection was just a trap to get rid of Kreutzmann.
+Palmer later meets Stok, who is in West Berlin for a routine visit.
+The Russian confirms that his supposed defection was just a trap to get rid of Kreutzman.
 He even jokes that if Palmer ever wishes to defect to the East, he should ask Vulkan, who "knows the way".

-Meanwhile, the supposed Vulkan goes to Samantha's flat, murders an Israeli agent, and gets the documents back; Palmer is blamed for this.
+Meanwhile, the supposed Vulkan goes to Steel's flat, murders an Israeli agent, and gets the documents back; Palmer is blamed for this.
 Broum meets with Hallam, who realises Palmer had substituted forgeries for the documents.
 Hallam goes to Palmer, claiming he was sent by Ross to get the real documents back.
-Palmer forces him to admit that he is in league with Broum to get them out of London and that they now intend to use them in order to claim the Nazi loot that Broum deposited in a Swiss bank.
+Palmer forces him to admit that he is in league with Broum to get them out of Berlin and that they now intend to use them in order to claim the Nazi loot that Broum deposited in a Swiss bank.

 Palmer makes Hallam go with him to a quiet part of the Berlin Wall through which Broum and Hallam intend to slip into the East, but Broum kills Hallam and is subsequently mistaken for Palmer and killed by Israeli agents.
 Palmer then gives the Israelis the documents.